 All the relevant code pertaining to the techniques and methods used in this post can be found here.

-It is worth noting that all these analyses and insights are not of much use, unless they drive some kind of actions or decisions.
-These insights must be used as a part of the recurring reviewing process to improve the product design, as well as the overall marketing strategy.
+It is worth noting that all these analyses and insights are not of much use, unless they drive some kind of action.
+These insights must be used as a part of a recurring reviewing process to improve product design and enhance marketing strategy.

-In this section, you can find detailed information on some of the initial tasks that need to be performed while mining your clickstream data.
+In this section, you can find detailed information on some of the initial tasks that need to be performed before mining your clickstream data.